 To personalize their exploration, students select additional courses from different application areas of the department, with greater emphasis in one of them.

-- Finance and Decision: focuses on the design and analysis of financial and strategic plans.
+- Finance and Decision: focuses on the design and analysis of financial plans and decision making under uncertainty.

-- Operations and Analytics: focuses on algorithms, theory, and the design and analysis of manufacturing, production, and service systems.
+- Operations and Analytics: focuses on algorithms, theory, and the design and analysis of markets, platforms, and service systems.

 - Organizations, Technology, and Policy: focuses on understanding, design, and analysis of organizations and public policy, particularly technology-based issues.